Entrepreneurship for Kids™

 Furthermore, she says: "Studies have shown that innovations that originate from the bottom up are more likely to become part of an organization than those implemented top-down.
 And that's exactly what hackathons do."

 Hackathons aim to involve participants working in teams and delivering creative solutions to challenges presented to them.
-The events typically last from several hours to a few days.
-Solution-finding comes from participants, such as employees, suppliers, customers, etc., who know the organization and are often better at recognizing what needs to be done to meet challenges than managers.
+The events typically are time-limited (ranging from a few hours to several days).
+Participants can include employees, suppliers, customers, as well as the general public.

 A hackathon event takes place in the format of encouraging competition.
-It involves lectures, workshops, teamwork, pitching ideas, and selecting the best ideas for implementation.
+It involves lectures, workshops, teamwork, pitching ideas, and selecting the best ideas.

 In the hackathon, participants demonstrate many skills from the entrepreneurship domain, including teamwork, asking questions, research, creativity, persuasion, storytelling, standing in front of an audience, meeting deadlines, and more.
 Hence Galit Zamler's interest in hackathons, not only because the teams emerge with innovative ideas that can promote the organizations, but also because participants benefit and grow individually and as a group.